Poetry in translation: Clare Pollard on rethinking the canon

 Translated poetry, once a niche within a niche, seems to be growing in popularity for a new generation of writers and readers.
-Translated poems within the major magazines have become commonplace – this year Poetry Review, under Emily Berry, has been publishing poets such as Stella N’Djoku translated by Julia Anastasia Pelosi-Thorpe and Hagiwara Sakutarō translated by Jae Kim, whilst André Naffis-Sahely’s inaugural issue as poetry editor of Poetry London contained translations from Amharic, Arabic, French, Persian and Portuguese.
+Translated poems within the major magazines have become commonplace – this year The Poetry Review, under Emily Berry, has been publishing poets such as Stella N’Djoku translated by Julia Anastasia Pelosi-Thorpe and Hagiwara Sakutarō translated by Jae Kim, whilst André Naffis-Sahely’s inaugural issue as poetry editor of Poetry London contained translations from Amharic, Arabic, French, Persian and Portuguese.
 Naffis-Sahely is, of course, a wonderful translator himself, whose translations of the Moroccan poet Abdellatif Laâbi came out with the Poetry Translation Centre this summer.

 It is great to see poets from other languages taking their rightful place in anthologies too – Hazel Press’ deeply enjoyable O, a collection of poems on female pleasure edited by Anna Selby, features translations of Kim Hyesoon, Forugh Farrokzhad and Kutti Revathi, along with Zoe Brigley’s memorable version of Gwerful Mechain’s medieval ‘Ode to my Cunt’.